pingvortex/PinglyAI/README.md

 **Guidelines:**
 - Report bugs via GitHub Issues
 - Suggest features in our Discord
+- **If you want to add/change something that will require backend changes, contact me on Discord**.
 - Follow existing code style and patterns
 - Ensure all submissions are compatible with Apache 2.0 license